 Nonetheless, there are a number of subjects which are covered in past exams, but are no longer exam material.
 These include:

 - Bankruptcy (Business Law),

 - Estates (Civil I: Family, Persons, Civil Liability),

 - Municipal taxation (Administrative, Labour).

 Comments on the different past exams may be found at Quebec Bar Past Exams.
 The unfortunate rule is that anything covered by one of the exam topics which is related to the actual legal text for that subject is potential exam material.
 When in doubt, study it.
-Also be mindful of your professor telling you something is never on the exam (with the exception of tax law) as there have been numerous instances where they have been totally mistaken in this regard.
 And a big thank you to all of the users of this site.
 It has received more than 40,000 page views this last year!!!